 A company has achieved breakeven when its total sales or revenues equal its total expenses.
-No profit has been made at the breakeven point, nor have any losses been incurred.
-This calculation is critical for any business owner because the breakeven point is the lower limit of profit when determining margins.
+You are without profit at the breakeven point, but you haven't incurred any losses either.
+This calculation is paramount for any business owner because the breakeven point is the lower limit of profit when determining margins.

 Several types of costs should be considered when conducting a breakeven analysis.
-Here's a refresher on the most relevant:
+These two are the most relevant:

 - Fixed costs: These are costs that are the same regardless of how many items you sell.
-All start-up costs, such as rent, insurance, and computers, are considered fixed costs because you have to make these outlays before you sell your first item.
+All startup costs, like rent, insurance, and computers, are considered fixed costs because you have to make these expenditures before you sell your first item.

 - Variable costs: These are recurring costs that you must absorb with each unit you sell.
-If you're operating a greeting card store where you must buy greeting cards from a stationary company for $1 each, that dollar represents a variable cost.
-As your business and sales grow, you can begin appropriating labor and other items as variable costs if it makes sense for your industry.
+If you're operating a greeting card store where you must buy greeting cards from a stationery company for $1 each, that dollar represents a variable cost.
+As your business and sales grow, you can begin allocating labor and other items as variable costs if it makes sense for your industry.

-Setting the right price is critical to your breakeven analysis and eventually turning a profit with your startup.
+Setting the right price is crucial to your breakeven analysis and eventually turning a profit with your startup.
 You can't calculate expected revenue if you don't know what your unit price will be.
-Unit price is the amount you plan to charge customers to buy a single unit of your product.
+Unit price is the amount you plan to charge customers to buy a single unit of your product or service.

-- The psychology of pricing: Pricing can involve a complicated decision-making process on the part of the consumer, and plenty of research has gone into the marketing and psychology of how consumers perceive price.
-Take a little time to review articles on pricing strategy and the psychology of pricing before choosing how to price your product or service.
+Pricing can involve a complicated decision-making process on the part of the consumer, and plenty of research has gone into the marketing and psychology of how consumers perceive price.
+Take a little time to review the pricing strategy and the psychology of pricing before choosing how to price your product or service.

-- Pricing methods: There are several schools of thought on how to treat price when you're conducting a breakeven analysis.
+There are several schools of thought on how to treat price when you're conducting a breakeven analysis.
 It's a mix of quantitative and qualitative factors.
-You should be able to charge a premium price if you've created a brand new, unique product, but you'll have to keep the price in line with the going rate or perhaps even offer a discount to get customers to switch to your company if you're entering a competitive industry.
+You should be able to charge a premium price if you've created a brand new unique product, but you'll have to keep the price in line with the going rate or perhaps even offer a discount to get customers to switch to your company if you're entering into a competitive industry.

-- Cost-based pricing: This method calls for figuring out how much it will cost to produce one unit of an item and setting the price to that amount plus a predetermined profit margin.
-It's often frowned upon because it allows competitors who can make the product for less to easily undercut you on price.
+The cost-based pricing method calls for figuring out how much it will cost to produce one unit of an item and setting the price to that amount plus a predetermined profit margin.
+It's often frowned upon because competitors can make the product for less and easily undercut you on price.

-- Price-based costing: This encourages business owners to "start with the price that consumers are willing to pay when they have competitive alternatives, and whittle down your costs to meet that price," according to David G. Bakken of Harris Interactive.
+According to David Bakken, Founder and Managing Director at Foreseeable Futures Group, price-based costing encourages business owners to "start with the price that consumers are willing to pay when they have competitive alternatives, and whittle down your costs to meet that price."
 This allows you to lower your price and still turn a profit if you encounter new competition.
 Different pricing methods can be used.

-This is fairly simple.
-To conduct your breakeven analysis, take your fixed costs divided by your price minus your variable costs.
-As an equation, this is defined as:
+To determine breakeven, take your fixed costs divided by your price minus your variable costs.
+As an equation, it's defined as:

 Every additional unit sold after this increases profit by the amount of the unit contribution margin, which is defined as the amount each unit contributes to covering fixed costs and increasing profits.
-This is defined as an equation as:
+This equation is:

 Unit Contribution Margin = Sales Price - Variable Costs

-Recording this information in a spreadsheet will allow you to easily make adjustments as costs change over time.
+Costs change over time, so it's recommended to record this information in a spreadsheet where you can easily make adjustments.
 It also lets you play with different pricing options and easily calculate the resulting breakeven point.
-Use a program such as Excel's Goal Seek.
 If you want to give yourself a goal of a certain profit, say $1 million, then work backward to see how many units you would have to sell to hit that number.

 Limitations of the Breakeven Analysis